-Students and parents alike know that Carleton offers a top-notch academic experience, but what they will also discover is that Carleton offers many opportunities for undergraduate students to conduct their own research.
-Undergraduate research provides students opportunities to work with a professor in their field and gain experience with the research process.
+Did you know that Carleton offers many opportunities for undergraduate students to conduct their own research and to be awarded for doing great things with it?
+Undergraduate research provides students opportunities to work with a professor in their field and gain experience with the research process and be awarded for noteworthy work.

 Undergraduate Research at a Glance: